 While school may be out for Easter, the weather at this time of year often has other plans.
 As a result, parents don’t just have to entertain their kids for nearly three weeks – they need to do it indoors.
 Check out these ideas for school holiday fun, whatever the weather.

 Hit the flicks

 There are so many great places to catch a movie around town, and school holidays often see exciting new releases hit the cinemas.
-Event Cinemas are known for running fun activities to coincide with the latest kids’ flicks, and they’ve got locations all over south-east Queensland so there’s bound to be one near you.
+Event Cinemas are known for running fun activities to coincide with the latest kids’ flicks and they’ve got locations all over South-East Queensland so there’s bound to be one near you.
 If you’re not keen to splash the cash on a movie outing, why not cuddle up inside and watch Netflix with your little ones?
 There’s nothing like snuggling up inside during a storm, so gather your cosiest blankets, grab the popcorn and host a movie marathon at home.

 Take a class

 Just because the weather’s uninspiring, doesn’t mean you can’t get your body moving or your creative juices flowing!
-A dance class is a great way to warm up in cold, rainy weather, and there are so many places around Brisbane, the Gold Coast and Byron Bay that your kids can tap their feet – a simple Google will reveal them all!
+A dance class is a great way to warm up in cold, rainy weather, and there are so many places around Brisbane, the Gold Coast and Byron Bay where your kids can tap their feet – a simple Google will reveal them all!
 Or, why not indulge in a little comfort food and go to a cooking class?
 This is one class you might be more inclined to try alongside your little ones (especially if you get first dibs on licking the bowl after!) so head along to Come and Cook in Brisbane or the Kids’ Cooking Academy on the Gold Coast.
 The Collective at Palm Beach is also known for hosting kids’ school holiday cooking workshops in their five kitchens, so have a look to see what they’ve got on this Easter.

 Get your bake on